 Tip: Record the practices of the band and listen to them after the jam sessions.
 This is one of the most efficient ways to correct any mistakes and improve any parts of the song.
 Doing so would also help you have effective band rehearsals.

 When the band feels ready to perform, it is time to let your music be heard.
 Look for opportunities to perform (even if it’s free in order to gain experience).
 Check out any school/office events that your band could perform in.
-You could also check out local pubs for opportunities in gigs.
+You could also check out local pubs for opportunities for gigs.

 Nowadays, you could even record a video of your band playing songs and upload it to Youtube for critique.
 A very important note is to gather feedback from listeners on how the band could improve its playing.